top of page

 Socks

 Of course we all wear socks!
-The best looking socks for re-enacting are either thin cotton, what I call 'old man socks' or thick green woollen socks.
-The later are fairly padded to help with the wear and tear on your feet from the boots.
-It's not often the public will see you take your boots off, but its always better to know if you have to that you won't be showing the world your modern and very out of character pink flamingo socks!
-These can be obtain from so many places, just google "woollen green socks", the choice really is yours, there is no right or wrong, as long as they are plain and a military colour green, not lime or luminous greens!
+The best looking socks for re-enacting are either thin cotton, what I call 'old man socks' or thick green woolen socks.
+The latter are fairly padded to help with the wear and tear on your feet from the boots.
+It's not often the public will see you take your boots off, but it's always better to know that if you have to, you won't be showing the world your modern and very out of character pink flamingo socks!
+These can be obtained at a very reasonable price from Miss Drop 44 either off this website or from eBay!

 413ErNMu3YL.jpg